tsyne/tsyne/README.md

 Tsyne follows these design principles:

-1. **Declarative where possible**: UI structure is defined using nested function calls
+1. **Pseudo-declarative where possible**: UI structure is defined using nested function calls
 2. **Imperative when needed**: Full JavaScript for event handlers and state management
 3. **Terse and elegant**: Minimal boilerplate, maximum expressiveness
 4. **Type-safe**: Complete TypeScript definitions for IDE support